heywoodlh/the-empire.systems-old/metalsmith/src/posts/2020-04-03-Manual-Ubuntu-Install.md

 The only problem with using `systemd-boot` is that you'd need to manually update the kernels any time a new version of the Linux kernel is installed.
 To solve this, we will create a post install hook that will update the kernel entries in systemd-boot.

-Create `/etc/kernel/postinst.d/update-systemd-boot` with the following content (replacing the `PARTUUID` variable with the value of your root UUID found in `/etc/fstab`):
+Create `/etc/kernel/postinst.d/update-systemd-boot` with the following content (replacing the `PARTUUID` variable value with the value of your root PARTUUID found from `blkid`):

 ```bash
 #!/bin/bash